Biswajitnahak2003/GenAIByLangchain/README.md

 # 🚀 Learning GenAI using LangChain

-This is my personal learning journey through GenAI tools and frameworks — primarily focused on LangChain, Google Gemini, and Hugging Face.
+This is my personal learning journey through GenAI tools and frameworks — primarily focused on LangChain and Google Gemini.
 It contains code for working with prompts (static & dynamic), chat models, embedding models, and more.

 learning_genai_by_langchain/